 Dr. Fiks is the Associate Medical Director of the Pediatric Research Consortium (PeRC) and has been actively conducting research in PeRC since its inception.
-He is an Assistant Professor of Pediatrics at the University of Pennsylvania School of Medicine, a faculty member in the Center for Biomedical Informatics, Center for Pediatric Clinical Effectiveness, and PolicyLab at The Children’s Hospital of Philadelphia (CHOP), and a practicing primary care pediatrician.
+He is an Associate Professor of Pediatrics at the University of Pennsylvania School of Medicine, a faculty member in the Center for Biomedical Informatics, Center for Pediatric Clinical Effectiveness, and PolicyLab at The Children’s Hospital of Philadelphia (CHOP), and a practicing primary care pediatrician.
 Dr. Fiks is currently leading multiple collaborations between PeRC and the Pediatric Research in Office Settings (PROS) Practice-Based Research Network of the American Academy of Pediatrics.
 Dr. Fiks’s federally funded research is directed at improving outcomes for children through collaborative practice-based research aimed at fostering shared decision making and optimizing the use of health information technology.
 He received a K23 award from the Eunice Kennedy Shriver National Institute of Child Health & Human Development that addresses how best to use technology to support decision making between families of children with attention deficit/hyperactivity disorder (ADHD) and clinicians.
 Funded by a Master Contract from the Agency for Health Care Research and Quality to PeRC, Dr. Fiks has also found through a large, multi-site clinical trial in the setting of adolescent vaccination, that using the EHR to support decision making by both clinicians and families is more effective than targeting either one alone.

 Valerie McGoldrick, RN